 There may be circumstances in which boarders can bring their own vehicles to school to use to attend external sports or work.
-Prior to bringing a vehicle to school, boarders must apply for a Boarder's Driving Agreement form the Head of Boarding which will include the vehicle's registration, a list of approved passenger's and a signed contract agreeing to conditions for keeping the vehicle at School.
-Both parents/guardians and the Head of Boarding must sign and file this document before a boarder can bring the vehicle to School.students on the second floor, however this may not always be possible, depending on the size of each cohort.
-We will do our best to ensure the process is enjoyable for all genders and ages.
+Prior to bringing a vehicle to school, boarders must apply for a Boarder's Driving Agreement form the Head of Boarding which will include the vehicle's registration, a list of approved passenger's and a signed contract agreeing to conditions for keeping the vehicle at school.
+Both parents/guardians and the Head of Boarding must sign and file this document before a boarder can bring the vehicle to school.